Table of Contents

 We all know that sleep is important, but what many people don’t know is why it’s so essential.
 Sleep allows our brains to rest and recharge, and it plays a vital role in our mental health.
 It also helps us process memories and can even boost our creativity.

 Dreaming is another important function of sleep.
-We experience different types of dreams during different stages of sleep, with REM dreams being the most vivid and memorable.
+According to the meaning of sleep architecture we experience different types of dreams during different stages of sleep, with REM dreams being the most vivid and memorable.
 Dreams help us process memories and emotions, and they may even be helpful in diagnosing psychological issues.

 Despite the importance of dreaming, we still don’t fully understand why we dream or what purpose they serve.
 Some theories suggest that dreams are a way for our brains to sort through information from the day or work out problems we’re experiencing in life.